robearlam/Rob.Commerce/README.md

 Follow the steps below to deploy the plugins contained in this solution.

 ### Copy Libraries
-There is no nuget feed for the SxA references.
+There is no nuget feed for the SxA Storefront references.
 For this reason you need to copy all of the DLL's from your Websites bin folder into the lib folder at the root of this solution.

 ### Configuration
 Edit the _gulp-config.js_ & _z.RobStorefront.DevSettings.config_ to ensure that the various parameters are correct for your system.